-Residents and their family/whānau are informed of their rights according to the Code of Health and Disability Services Consumers' Rights (the Code) and these are upheld.
+Residents and their whānau are informed of their rights according to the Code of Health and Disability Services Consumers' Rights (the Code) and these are upheld.
 Personal identity, independence, privacy and dignity are respected and supported.
 Residents are safe from abuse.

-Residents and family/whānau receive information in an easy to understand format and feel listened to and included when making decisions about care and treatment.
+Residents and whānau receive information in an easy-to-understand format and felt listened to and included when making decisions about care and treatment.
 Open communication is practised.
 Interpreter services are provided as needed.
-Family/whānau and legal representatives are involved in decision making that complies with the law.
+Whānau and legal representatives are involved in decision making that complies with the law.
 Advance directives are followed wherever possible.